elvgarrui/blog/_posts/2021-11-9-fixing-a-bug-in-neutron.md

 meta: "neutron OVN"
 ---

-This post is a really basic introduction to how to start **developing** for Neutron.
-The goal is to provide an insight of what the workflow is  and which tools you need when fixing a bug in the project.
-I can hopefully help anyone interested in making a first contribution to the project!
+This post is a really basic introduction on how to start **developing** for Neutron.
+The goal is to provide an idea of what the workflow is and which tools you need when fixing a bug in the project.
+Hopefully, I can help anyone interested in making a first contribution to the project!
 Please use this together with Neutron's official [**Contributor's Guide**](https://docs.openstack.org/neutron/latest/contributor/index.html).

+This blog post assumes you are familiar with git and python coding.

 ## Intro to Neutron

-**Openstack** is a cloud software that has multiple use cases and it's widely used all over the world.
+**Openstack** is cloud software that has multiple use cases and is widely used all over the world.
 It is a set of multiple components, and not every component is needed for every deployment ([See this page](https://www.openstack.org/software/sample-configs#compute-starter-kit)